istio/istio/doc/rule-dsl.md

 destination: reviews.default.svc.cluster.local
 ```

-The *destination* value is a fully qualified domain name (FQDN) of the form
+The *destination* value SHOULD be a fully qualified domain name (FQDN).
+It
-*serviceName.namespace.dnsSuffix*.
-It is used by the Istio runtime for matching rules to services.
+is used by the Istio runtime for matching rules to services.
+For example,
+in Kubernetes, a fully qualified domain name for a service can be
+constructed using the following format: *serviceName.namespace.dnsSuffix*.

 #### Property: precedence <a id="precedence"></a>